 - Featured: these are the posts I’m really happy with.

-What joining Facebook as a new software engineer is like, including bootcamp, team selection and relocating to London
+My experience of joining Facebook as a new software engineer, including bootcamp, team selection and relocating to London

 I think most videos on this get this wrong.

 There are surprising few "new" things to learn when learning a new programming language.

 Adding more models to our pipeline isn't the solution.

 In case you're wondering why the blog isn't getting as much love.
 I'll update this post with major milestones.

 You can't have a proper Java-style object-oriented programming language without inheritance and overriding.
 We'll augment the type-checker and implement overriding using vtables in LLVM IR.